maawoo/TDC_thesis/source/03_methods.md

 ### Containerization

-Encapsulating a software environment, including its dependencies, system libraries, settings, and runtime code, so that it can be run on different computing environments reliably, is known as software containerization [@Docker2021].
+Encapsulating a software environment, including its dependencies, system libraries, settings, and runtime code, so that it can be run on different computing environments reliably, is known as software containerization [@Docker].
 The implementation of this aspect played an important role for various reasons:

 - Simplifying the setup process in general and for deployment on HPC (High Performance Computing) systems in particular.
 - Avoiding possible issues related to the concurrent use of software components that rely on similar dependencies.